RBergua/boulderrides/README.md

 - [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) — Extends MapTiler tile cache from the deault 8 hours to 120 days, saving API requests and making the map load faster for returning visitors (tiles served from disk instead of the network)
 - [OpenStreetMap](https://www.openstreetmap.org/) — Road surface data source used for paved/unpaved classification, queried via the [Overpass API](https://overpass-api.de/) by the backend
 - [Strava API](https://developers.strava.com/) — Source of group ride data, fetched by the backend
+- [Ride With GPS API](https://ridewithgps.com/api) — Source of group ride data, fetched by the backend
 - [BikeReg API](https://www.bikereg.com/) — Source of race and event data, fetched by the backend
 - [GoatCounter](https://www.goatcounter.com/) — Privacy-friendly analytics